Contini clan: Operations

 In 2017, the Guardia di Finanza, confiscated €320 million belonging to the Contini clan, including gas stations between Campania and Molise, a bar between Naples and Avellino, tobacco shops, coffee roasting companies, jewelers and about thirty properties including a villa in Ischia.
 And according to the investigators it was just a fraction of their wealth.

 In 2019, after the arrest of Marco Di Lauro, leader of the Di Lauro clan and fourth son of Paolo Di Lauro, the Contini clan became the most powerful clan of the Camorra, thanks to no internal split, and no having affiliates that became collaborators of justice.
 The clan is present in the drugs trafficking, extortion, betting and counterfeiting, also investing hundreds of millions of euros in various countries of Europe.

-The Di Lauro clan allegedly has a alliance with the Contini clan, particularly with Ciro Contini, the nephew of the boss Edoardo Contini.
+The Di Lauro clan allegedly has an alliance with the Contini clan, particularly with Ciro Contini, the nephew of the boss Edoardo Contini.
 According to the pentito Domenico Esposito both clans have a pact with regards to the drug trafficking business.

 The organization is said to cooperate with the Ukrainian mafia in the cigarette smuggling business.
 The Ukrainians would smuggle the cigarettes from Ukraine and Eastern Europe into Italy, where with the help of the Contini clan it supplies the Neapolitan market.

 Investigations of the Italian police reveals links between the Contini clan and the Crupi brothers, members of the powerful Commisso 'ndrina.
 Both organizations are reportedly cooperating in the drug trafficking business.

 In September 2019, Luigi Di Martino, nicknamed ‘o profeta, was transferred to the 41-bis prison regime.
 Di Martino was a key player in the alliance between the Contini clan and the historical Cesarano clan from Castellammare di Stabia.